 - if English is not your first language, you may need to take an English language qualification.

 In all cases it is essential to read the relevant Christ's subject page for details.

-The typical offer for your course is set out on the Christ's subject page (see the offers sub-heading in the applying section on the relevant page).
+We define the terms of each offer individually, but the typical conditional offer for your course is set out on the Christ's subject page (see the offers sub-heading in the applying section on the relevant page).